What Is Central Auditory Processing Disorder (CAPD?)

 It affects people of all ages, but commonly starts in childhood with around 5% of school-aged children experiencing Central Auditory Processing Disorder (CAPD).

-If you believe that yourself or a loved one may be experiening any signs of CAPD, you’re encouraged to visit your Audiologist as soon as possible.
+If you believe that yourself or a loved one may be experiencing any signs of CAPD, you’re encouraged to visit your audiologist as soon as possible.

 CAPD affects different people in different ways.

 - Difficulty localizing sound

 - Difficulty understanding spoken language in competing messages, in noisy backgrounds, in reverberant environments, or when presented rapidly

 - Taking longer to respond in oral communication situations

 - Frequent requests for repetitions, saying “what” and “huh” frequently

 - Inconsistent or inappropriate responding

 - Difficulty comprehending and following rapid speech